 This page was last updated 1/23/18.
 (Click Refresh to see changes or updates.)
 Optimized for 1024 x 768 screen resolution.
 To search for a word or phrase in any of my web sites, press CTRL and F to open the Find dialog box in your web browser.
 Although every effort has been taken to check the accuracy of information contained herein, I cannot assume responsibility for errors.

 If you want go, you gotta have whoa.
 There's no question about it.
 For safety, it's best to repair or replace worn brake parts and adjust them if needed.

-But if you can't get the brakes to work at all by tightening the square-head bolt, and you are sure that the rod is pushing the cast brake rod back when the pedal is depressed, then the brake pad retainer (plunger) is obviously frozen/rusted in the reduction housing.
+If you can't get the brake to stop the tractor at all by tightening the square-head brake adjustment bolt, and you are sure that the adjustment bolt is pushing against the brake push rod firmly when the pedal is depressed, then the brake pad retainer (plunger) is obviously frozen/rusted in the reduction housing.
 This is common for tractors that was stored in a high humility environment or sat outside in damp weather for many years.

-If the brake pad retainer is stuck in place, here's how to fix it...
+If the brake pad retainer is rusted and stuck in place, here's how to fix this...

-Internal brakes are preferred by most Cub Cadet owners and pullers over the external disc setup, and are normally almost totally trouble-free because the parts stay cleaner than external brakes.
+The internal brake is preferred by most Cub Cadet owners and pullers over the external disc setup, and are normally almost totally trouble-free because the parts stay cleaner than the external brakes.

 The automotive brake pads to use are the riveted-on type.
 Grind the backs off the rivets.
 The two top rivet holes should line up enough to get two screws through them.
 Then turn the pads over, and from the back side, use a drill bit to go through the Cub backing plate.
 Drill through the pad and turn it over.
 Counter sink the holes to install two more screws.